QuarkNet: Cosmic ray studies

-Fellows
+Fellowships & programs

 In summer 2007, QuarkNet inaugurated the QuarkNet Fellows Program to develop the leadership potential of teachers who would work with staff to provide professional development activities and support for centers.
 Three groups of fellows in the areas of cosmic ray studies, LHC and teaching and learning share responsibilities for offering workshops and sessions, developing workshop materials, supporting e-Labs and masterclasses, giving presentations at AAPT and more.
-In 2009 a new group of fellows joined the program.
+In 2009, a new group of fellows joined the program.
 Leadership fellows work with staff to support centers and gather data about center performance.

 Masterclass

-In 2007, QuarkNet first piloted U.S. Masterclasses, modeled on a program offered by EPPOG and studying Large Electron–Positron Collider-era CERN data.
-Today masterclasses study ALICE, ATLAS or CMS data.
-Masterclasses are one-day national events in which teams of students visit a nearby university or research center to gain insight into topics and methods of particle physics.
-During the day students:
+Since 2007, QuarkNet has hosted a one-day national program for students called Masterclass, initially studying Large Electron–Positron Collider-era CERN data, and now studying ALICE, ATLAS or CMS data.
+In addition to analysis of data, the day offers lectures and the opportunity to discuss results.

-Attend lectures on the Standard Model and learn how to analyze events.

-Analyze 1,000 events from various CERN particle physics experiments.

-Discuss results with three to six other student teams, in a videoconference moderated by physicists at CERN or Fermilab.

-2007 was an analysis of electron–positron interactions at the DELPHI and OPAL detectors from the LEP experiments.

-2009 was an analysis of simulated proton–proton collisions in the ATLAS detector.
-"Hidden" in the data was one single event which represented the expected signature from the Higgs Boson.

-2010 was a return to LEP data.

-2011 was the first year that LHC data were incorporated into the masterclass There were exercises for ATLAS (Z- and W-bosons measurements), ALICE (for stranger particles), and CMS (J/ψ meson).

-2012 saw the incorporation of expanded CMS data (W/Z measurement; J/psi measurement still available but not supported for International Masterclasses).

 Summer Student Research Program

 Based on a model at the University of Notre Dame, QuarkNet has offered a summer student research program since 2004.
 Typically, teams of four high school students supervised by one teacher spend six weeks involved in various physics research projects.
 Some centers choose to modify this model, involving more students and/or less time.
 The research is associated with ATLAS and CMS, the International Linear Collider R&D, cosmic ray muon detectors, optical fiber R&D and more.
 Teams are supported at up to 25 centers each summer.
-Examples of recent research titles include: Search and Identification of Comparing the Amount of Muon Events to Daily Weather Changes, Cosmic Ray Signals in Radar Echo, Fibers for Forward Calorimeter, The Effects of Impurities on Radio Signal Detection in Ice, Quartz Plate Calorimetery, Galactic Asymmetry of the Milky Way and RF Magnet Design, and Weak Lensing Mass Estimates of the Elliot Arc Cluster.
+Examples of recent research titles include: Search and Identification of Comparing the Amount of Muon Events to Daily Weather Changes, Cosmic Ray Signals in Radar Echo, Fibers for Forward Calorimeter, The Effects of Impurities on Radio Signal Detection in Ice, Quartz Plate Calorimetry, Galactic Asymmetry of the Milky Way and RF Magnet Design, and Weak Lensing Mass Estimates of the Elliot Arc Cluster.